Institute’s Taxonomy Plan

 You’ve identified which learning outcomes to assess.
 Now, where in the curriculum are those outcomes taught, and in which courses are students expected to demonstrate mastery?

 Curriculum mapping is the process of identifying where in the curriculum each learning outcome is taught, and to what end.
-Through curriculum mapping, faculty can identify and link course content, learning outcomes, assignments, and assessments.
+Through curriculum mapping, the faculty can identify and link course content, learning outcomes, assignments, and assessments.

 Resulting syllabi that list learning outcomes and expectations can help students to anticipate, monitor, and evaluate their own learning.
 Curriculum mapping can also reveal gaps in the curriculum – places where learning outcomes are not covered or not covered adequately.